27 February 2024

 Burges Salmon’s responsible business report also highlights how the firm has been working with clients to deliver large ESG-focused projects including: supporting Oxygen Conservation on its vision to ‘Scale Conservation’ across the UK; working with Bluefield Solar on transactions that seek to support the UK’s solar transition, guiding aviation fuel producer Firefly through a multi-million pound investment for the supply of sustainable aviation fuel, and advising Gravis on its investment into SolarCatcher, a pioneering UK-based developer of solar-powered electric vehicle charging infrastructure.
 With an extensive international practice, Burges Salmon has also worked on some of the most high-profile and complex mini-grid transactions on the African continent to-date.

-Roxanne Ratcliff, head of corporate responsibility at Burges Salmon, adds: “This year’s report is an opportunity to update all our stakeholders on the progress we made in 2023 to deliver on our responsible business ambitions and ESG priorities.
+Roxanne Ratcliff, head of responsible business at Burges Salmon, adds: “This year’s report is an opportunity to update all our stakeholders on the progress we made in 2023 to deliver on our responsible business ambitions and ESG priorities.
 The world is changing and as a business we’ve adapted, transformed and taken positive action to drive change and play our part in tackling the climate emergency and reducing systemic inequalities.
 We’ll continue to evolve and refine our approach to responsible business and value any feedback on this report to help us strengthen our ESG actions year after year.
 We look forward to building on the huge progress made and looking ahead to 2024, we’ll continue engaging with our people, clients and communities on important issues including the transparent and responsible roll-out of AI, bridging the digital divide in our communities and build on our pro-bono work to ease access to legal guidance and resources.”

 Key contact